-Snyder signs bill updating college savings contributions
+Snyder signs bill updating college savings plan

 Lansing — Legislation signed by Gov. Rick Snyder aims to offer those enrolled in the Michigan Education Savings Plan more flexibility in updating their college savings contributions.